 To cultivate classrooms of excellence, empower families, prepare students for kindergarten, and improve our community

-JCPS Early Learning Program shapes the future by empowering children and families.
+The JCPS Early Childhood Program shapes the future by empowering children and families.

 The safety and well-being of all our students is job number one.
 JCPS is committed to strengthening positive child-adult interactions, maintaining positive classroom climate and culture, building resiliency in both adults and students, and providing behavioral health supports in order to address risk factors and eliminate incidents of child abuse and neglect in all classrooms.